Marwann11/Word-Masters/README.md

 - **API**: The project relies on an API provided by Frontend Masters website For **_word of the day selection_** and **_word validation_**

 _Feel free to explore the project and have fun guessing words_ 💙

+## License

+This project is licensed under the MIT License - see the [LICENSE](license.txt) file for details.